JuliaServices/AutoHashEquals.jl/README.md

 ## Credits

-Thanks to Michael Hatherly on julia-users and Yichao Yu.
+Thanks to Michael Hatherly, Yichao Yu, and Carlo Lucibello.